jordandeklerk/moderndid/pydid/honestdid/README.md

 ### Using HonestDiD with pyDiD's `att_gt` and `aggte` Methods

-Here's how we can combine staggered treatment DiD estimators of the Callaway and Sant'Anna type with Honest DiD sensitivity analysis:
+We can combine staggered treatment DiD estimators of the Callaway and Sant'Anna type with Honest DiD sensitivity analysis in a straight-forward way:

 ```python
 from pydid import att_gt, aggte, honest_did, load_ehec